UNG: Calm Before Another Storm In Natural Gas

 Another possible explanation for the divergence is that liquidation by large speculators, who were caught wrongfooted with the lopsidedly long positions in crude oil futures, may have been forced to close out the equally lopsided short positions in natural gas as well.
 Indeed, we observe that net positioning in natural gas futures shrank substantially over the past few weeks in the midst of the wild action in crude oil:

-Source: Commitment of Traders
+Source: Commitments of Traders

 Fundamentally, the buildup in natural gas inventories continues unabated.
 Based on EIA's latest report released on Thursday, total stocks rose by 43 Bcf and now stand at 2.140 trillion cubic feet, which is up 827 Bcf from a year ago.
 While cooler weather has supported near-term demand, long-term fundamental picture remains bleak with year-over-year change in stockpiles on a persistently rising trend: